robertminasyan/extract-esef/README.md

 # extract-esef
-Program that extracts facts from ESEF iXBRL reports using Arelle.
+Program that extracts facts from ESEF iXBRL financial reports using Arelle.
-Run program through the command: python3 main.py
+Run program through the command:
+`python3 main.py`

-To download filings, run the download_filings.py.
+To download filings, run:
+`python3 download_filings.py`

 Many components are inspired by the Pyesef library: https://github.com/ggravlingen/pyesef

-Program written by Robert Minasyan and Pim Erlandsson
+Written by Robert Minasyan and Pim Erlandsson